Two of the Trust’s Research Centres had major articles published in Nature this week

 First, the Leverhulme Centre for Climate Change Mitigation at the University of Sheffield.

-The second paper, featured on the front cover, from the Leverhulme Centre for Functional Materials University of Liverpool looks at the potential for a mobile robot scientist developed by the team to tackle problems of a scale and complexity that are currently beyond our grasp.
+The second paper, featured on the front cover, from the Leverhulme Centre for Functional Materials at the University of Liverpool looks at the potential for a mobile robot scientist developed by the team to tackle problems of a scale and complexity that are currently beyond our grasp.

 The team have built an intelligent mobile robot scientist that can work 24-7, carrying out experiments by itself.
 The robot scientist, the first of its kind, makes its own decisions about which chemistry experiments to perform next, and has already discovered a new catalyst.